chrisimi/CasinoPlugin/doc/documentation.md

 # CasinoPlugin

-A Minecraft plugin which adds the elements of a real casino
+A Minecraft plugin which adds elements of a real casino

 ## Features
 - editable config